Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-Figure \hyperref[fig2]{2(a)} exhibits XAS spectra of LNO thin films near the Ni-$L_3$ edge, measured at the grazing incidence angle $\theta=20^\circ$.
+Figure \hyperref[fig2]{2(a)} exhibits XAS spectra of LNO thin films near the Ni-$L_3$ edge, measured at a grazing incidence angle of $\theta=20^\circ$.
 In this geometry, $\sigma$-polarized XAS selectively probes the unoccupied 3{\dxy} states, whereas $\pi$-polarized XAS primarily probes the unoccupied 3{\dz} states.
-The $\sigma$-polarized spectra display a main resonance at $\sim851.6$ eV and a broad higher‑energy satellite at $\sim852.8$ eV [dashed arrows in Fig. \hyperref[fig2]{2(a)}], consistent with bulk LNO \cite{chen2024electronic}.
-Under $\pi$ polarization, all samples show a main resonance near 851.5 eV accompanied by a high‑energy satellite around 852 eV [solid arrows in Fig. \hyperref[fig2]{2(a)}].
-In both polarizations, the Ni‑$L_{3}$ satellite reflects ligand‑hole-rich $3d^{8}\underline{L}$ weight (O‑$2p$ holes), as indicated by multiplet calculations \cite{chen2024electronic,SI}.
+The $\sigma$-polarized spectra display a main resonance at $\sim851.6$ eV and a broad higher-energy satellite at $\sim852.8$ eV [dashed arrows in Fig. \hyperref[fig2]{2(a)}], which is consistent with bulk LNO \cite{chen2024electronic}.
+Under $\pi$ polarization, all samples show a main resonance near 851.5 eV accompanied by a high-energy satellite around 852 eV [solid arrows in Fig.~\hyperref[fig2]{2(a)}].
+In both polarizations, the Ni-$L_{3}$ satellite reflects ligand-hole-rich $3d^{8}\underline{L}$ weight (O-$2p$ holes), as indicated by multiplet calculations \cite{chen2024electronic}.

 Figures \hyperref[fig2]{2(b)-(d)} show the energy-dependent RIXS spectra and corresponding XAS spectra of LNO/LAO (\#2), LNO/LSAT and LNO/STO measured at $\theta=20^\circ$, respectively.
 In compressively strained LNO/LAO \#2 ($\varepsilon\approx-1\%$), a weak excitation located around 0.4 eV shows Raman-like characteristics.
-The sharp excitation located at 1 eV along with another at 1.6 eV, overlaps with a broad but weak fluorescence line [Fig. \hyperref[fig2]{2(b)}].
-As suggested in Ref. \cite{chen2024electronic}, the 0.4 eV and 1 eV peaks involve Ni 3{\dz} $\to$ 3{\dxy} and $e_g \to t_{2g}$ transitions (see Fig.~S3 in~\cite{SI}), while the fluorescence-like emission stems from a delocalized Ni-O hybridized continuum.
+The sharp excitation located at 1 eV along with another at 1.6 eV overlaps with a broad but weak fluorescence line [Fig. \hyperref[fig2]{2(b)}].
+As suggested in Ref. \cite{chen2024electronic}, the 0.4 eV and 1 eV peaks involve Ni 3{\dz} $\to$ 3{\dxy} and $e_g \to t_{2g}$ transitions [Fig.~S3], while the fluorescence-like emission stems from a delocalized Ni-O hybridized continuum.
 A comparison of RIXS spectra at $q_\parallel=(0.21, 0)$ [Fig. \hyperref[fig2]{2(e)}] shows that LNO/SLAO ($\varepsilon\approx-2\%$) exhibits essentially the same excitations as LNO/LAO \#1.
-The $dd$- and magnon excitations in LNO/SLAO and LNO/LAO are well in accordance with those in bulk LNO \cite{chen2024electronic}.
-As a comparison, the 0.4 eV excitation becomes significantly broadened and the 1 eV excitation displays a gradual broadening in tensile-strained LNO/LSAT ($\varepsilon\approx+0.9\%$) and LNO/STO ($\varepsilon\approx+1.9\%$) [Figs. \hyperref[fig2]{2(c), (d)}].
-These effects could be ascribed to the increasing metallization of the {\dz} orbital due to the reduced interlayer distance in the tensile-strained thin films \cite{benjamin2024,zhao2024}.